INM-6/metadata-archivist/README.md

  * The Formatter produces results on either a default structure following the metadata archive tree or a JSON schema can be provided to specify the structure and contents.
 * JSON schema:
   * Through the properties (and only the properties) of the schema the user can define the structure of the unified metadata file.
-  * On a broad perspective, the properties (tree) of the schema are composed of either acyclic nested structure (branches) or simple values (leafs).
+  * On a broad perspective, the properties (tree) of the schema are composed of either acyclic nested structure (branches) or literals (leafs).
   * Parsers and their results can be referenced at bottom level structures.

 ### Basic premise